xuyou1999/Guided_Conformance_Sampling_Replication/README.md

 ```
 If no index file is provided, all features without discretization, as well as 3-grams, are considered.

-## Evaluation and result files ##
+## Evaluation scripts and data ##
-Under [results](https://github.com/MartinKabierski/Guided_Conformance_Sampling/tree/master/results), we provide the scripts used for the experimental evaluation of the proposed sampling procedures ([eval.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/eval.py)) and plot generation ([generate_plots.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/generate_plots.py)).
-Furthermore, the directory contains the .csv-files and the plots generated using those scripts, that were used in the article.
+Under [results](https://github.com/MartinKabierski/Guided_Conformance_Sampling/tree/master/results), we provide the scripts used for experimental evaluation([eval.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/eval.py)) and plot generation([generate_plots.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/generate_plots.py)), as well as the .csv-files and plots, that were generated using these scripts and used for the article.

 ## Citing this work ##